-Our corporate headquarters is located in Beijing, China, where we lease office space with an area of approximately 7,460 square meters.
+Our corporate headquarters is located in Beijing, China, where we lease office space with an area of approximately 12,354 square meters.
 We generally make rental payments on a monthly basis.
-In addition, we also lease office space in 68 cities for our representative offices, including regional operation centers in Shanghai and Guangzhou in China.
+In addition, as of December 31, 2014, we also lease office space in 72 cities for our representative offices, including regional operation centers in Shanghai, Guangzhou and Tianjin in China.
 We believe that our existing facilities are generally adequate to meet our current needs, but we expect to seek additional space as needed to accommodate future growth.